koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/classification/other_classification_models.md

 the quality of many INDIPENDENT classifiers, is better than that of one single classifiers

-- that's what probability tells us (vedi slide 110)
+- that's what probability tells us
+  - la probabilità di sbagliare 10 volte di fila e è il prodotto delle probabilità di errore singole -> si attenuano
+  - (vedi slide 110)

 - if the base classifiers are equal (the same classifier), the ensemble error rate is still epsilon
   - tutti mi danno lo stesso risultato